 Filling out forms, going to an agent’s office and waiting for nearly two months may sound like a hassle, but the benefits of a bank account outweigh those troubles.

-Extra protection: Depositing money in a bank account is much safer than keeping a stack of currency in a drawer.
-Banks and credit unions offer deposit insurance up to $250,000.
-That peace of mind is an invaluable perk of the banking industry.
+- Extra protection: Storing money in a bank account is much safer than keeping it in a drawer.
+Banks and credit unions offer federal deposit insurance up to $250,000 per depositor, per insured bank, per ownership category.

 Banks and credit unions that accept alternative IDs

-Non-U.S. citizens should ask about the availability of Bank On accounts.
-The Bank On program is part of the banking industry’s push to welcome unbanked customers.
-In addition to having low fees and no overdraft fees, Bank On standards recommend accepting alternative IDs.
+Another option for non-U.S. citizens to consider is a Bank On account, offered as part of the banking industry’s push to welcome unbanked customers.
+In addition to having low fees and no overdraft fees, one of the standards Bank On lists as “strongly recommended” is that participating banks and credit unions accept alternative IDs.

-However, the acceptance of an ITIN to open an account isn’t the only point that matters for non-U.S. citizens.
-It’s crucial to compare the fees and minimum balance requirements attached to those accounts, too.
-Be sure to read Bankrate’s guide to avoiding bank fees to avoid paying too much money to store and manage your cash.
+But the acceptance of an ITIN or foreign ID to open an account isn’t the only point that matters for non-U.S. citizens.
+It’s also important to compare fees and minimum balance requirements attached to those accounts.
+Read Bankrate’s guide to avoiding bank fees to avoid paying too much money to stash and manage your cash.

-The banking industry’s traditional identification requirements can seem like an insurmountable hurdle for non-U.S. citizens.
-However, numerous banks and credit unions are willing to accept alternative forms of ID.
-While obtaining an ITIN does mean some extra work, the ability to open a checking and savings account — and in some cases, apply for a home loan — can make a meaningful difference in pursuing a better life.
+The banking industry’s traditional identification requirements may seem like a barrier to non-U.S. citizens when trying to open a bank account, but numerous banks and credit unions accept alternative forms of ID to make it easier.
+Though obtaining an ITIN does mean some extra work, the ability to open a checking account and savings account — and in some cases, apply for a home loan — can make a meaningful difference in achieving financial security.